BaronKhan/gitgudcommit/linux/docs/arch-overview.md

 ## Commit Manager
 * Handles the creation/editing of a new commit message
-* Acts a a replacement for the `git commit` command
+* Acts as a replacement for the `git commit` command
 * Accesses the Git message handler and edits it before committing
+* Calculates the score of the commit message and notifies user

 ### Commit
 * A Commit instance is a single Git commit